• Skip to primary navigation

 Communicating with Teachers

 The beginning of the school year always means introducing a new teacher to my philosophy of feeding and child nutrition.
-Unfortunately, it’s common place in schools for some adults to comment on what or how children are eating.
-In many school systems, nutrition education is based in diet culture, weight biased and not age appropriate.
+Unfortunately, it’s commonplace in schools for some adults to comment on what or how children are eating.
+In many school systems, nutrition education is based on diet culture, weight biased, and not age-appropriate.
 It’s always a debate for me whether I should explain my philosophy of feeding and nutrition upfront or if it’s best for me to wait and speak up if I’m concerned about something.
 I’ve handled it all different ways.
 There’s not a wrong or right way to approach this.

 Send a Quick Email to the Teacher